 Safe work procedures must also account for any hazardous areas.
 For example adopting a hot work permit system to conduct maintenance and repair activities (see below).

 Controlling static electricity

 Static electricity can be created from a range of activities including the transfer of hazardous chemicals.
-Information on control of static electricity can be found in AS/NZS 1020:1995 The control of undesirable static electricity and includes methods such as earthing and bonding to ensure any build-up of static electricity is dissipated before a hazardous electrical discharge can occur.
+Information on control of static electricity can be found in AS/NZS 1020: The control of undesirable static electricity in non-hazardous areas.

 Controlling hot work